gildobjanschi/RISCV_PROCESSOR/README.md

-# Blue Whale: a 32-bit RISC-V Processor
+# Blue Whale - a 32-bit RISC-V Processor

 Blue Whale is a 32-bit RISC V processor developed in SystemVerilog targeted to Lattice Semiconductor ECP5 FPGA.
 It works on the [ULX3S](https://radiona.org/ulx3s/), a commercially available ECP5 board.
-The processor supports the base 32-bit ISA, compressed, multiplication/division and the zicsr extensions.
-Interrupts are also implemented.
+The processor supports the [base 32-bit ISA](https://drive.google.com/file/d/1s0lZxUZaa7eV_O0_WsZzaurFLLww7ou5/view), compressed, multiplication/division and the zicsr extensions.
+Interrupts are also implemented as described in the [RISC-V Priviledged Architecture document](https://drive.google.com/file/d/1EMip5dZlnypTk7pt4WWUKmtjUKTOkBqh/view).

-Blue Whale includes a simulator that can execute RISC V application code on the actual SystemVerilog design.
+The Blue Whale project includes a simulator that can execute RISC-V application code on the actual SystemVerilog design.

-Blue Whale is entirely developed using open source tools:
+The project is entirely developed using open source tools:
 * iverilog and vvp: a Verilog compiler and a runtime engine.
 * gtkwave: view waveforms exported by iverilog.
 * yosys: synthesis tool for FPGAs.